 In 1991, a small group of devoted Keene citizens decided that The Colonial Theatre must be saved.
 By 1993, they had established the theatre as a nonprofit organization and had begun to articulate a clear mission.
 Their efforts resulted in the hiring of an administrative staff and $2 million in grants and private donations from the community for infrastructure renovations.
 By March 3, 1995, the restored hardwood stage was in use once again.

-Since then, more than 350 live performances have entertained and enlightened audiences of all ages at The Colonial.
+Since then, hundreds of live performances have entertained and enlightened audiences of all ages at The Colonial.
 Award-winning films are shown nightly on the largest state-of-the-art movie screen in the region.
 In 2004, The Colonial Theatre was added to the New Hampshire State Register of Historic Places.

 As we begin our third decade as a not-for-profit organization, we are proud to continue the tradition of excellence for which The Colonial has become known.

 - 1923: Construction begins under the direction of architects Harold Mason of Keene and Steven Haynes of Fitchburg, and builder Glenroy Scott of Winchester